swamiiyer/swamiiyer.github.io/_pages/cs110/course_info.md

 ### iClicker

-We will use [iClicker](https://app.reef-education.com/\#/login iClicker) to record your attendance in class/discussion.
-You will be able to mark yourself present during the first 15 minutes of a class/discussion.
+We will use [iClicker](https://app.reef-education.com/\#/login iClicker) to record your attendance in class.
+You will be able to mark yourself present, using your smartphone with location service enabled, during the first 15 minutes of a class.

 ### Piazza